-Making monetization work is one of the biggest challenges of games.
+Making monetization work is one of the biggest challenges in games.
 PlayFab simplifies this for you, by building on top of three foundational pieces: Currencies, Items, and Inventory.

 In this quickstart, you will:

 - Add an item to a player's inventory.